 We solve 2 main problems for early-stage startup founders and innovators: Product and Recruitment.
 Why?
-Products have a product problem (design, development, product-market fit) and a recruitment problem (recruiting people in big tech centers like Stockholm, Berlin, London, and Silicon Valley), so we jump in as a special type of service for early stage product companies.
+Products have a product problem (design, development, product-market fit) and a recruitment problem (recruiting people in big tech centres like Stockholm, Berlin, London, and Silicon Valley), so we jump in as a special type of service for early-stage product companies.

 How does the coronavirus pandemic affect your business finances?

 Rešad Zacina: It speeded everything up!
 It is interesting to know that the pandemic gave birth to the biggest number of new companies in history.
 Everyone wants to do a startup today, there are many unsolved problems, and people are trying to fix them.
 For us, it meant even faster growth, and only in 2020, we hired more than 50 people while growing financially up to 5M EUR revenues and more than 3M EUR in equity value which is consistently growing.

 Did you have to make difficult choices regarding human resources, and what are the lessons learned?

 Rešad Zacina: During corona times, we didn’t have to fire anyone, but on the other side, the challenges were more in the sense that the whole team had to adapt to a new way of working.
 We were fully enabled for remote work from the founding of the company in 2015, but this is a completely new moment; at some points during the crisis, the team was working in hybrid mode in the office/home while a part of our 150 people crew was fully remote.
 We gave everyone an option to form their own home office with high-end equipment provided by the company, and we organized events for their kids and various types of perks.